DeerTears/GB-Studio-Community-Assets/Music/Utility/MilkyTracker-GBT-Template/README.md

 If you use MilkyTracker, you can save yourself some time when composing for GBT Player by using these templates.
 Normally you'd have to hit "save as" on template.mod to work in .xm, but these templates have done it for you.
 MilkyTracker corrupts .mod files if they are opened and then "save" is pressed, which is why you want to work in the. xm format.

 **Basically,** you can hit "save as" on any file to convert to a different file extension, just *never* hit "save" on a .mod file in Milkytracker.
 Work in .xm files and "save as" .mod when you want to test your song in-game.

-## Why do we need templates?

-First of all, any GB Studio composers should know that GB Studio relies entirely on GBT Player for .mod file playback.
-Second of all, GBT Player users should know that it does not read custom sampledata from the .mod file you're making.

-GBT Player has a bunch of pre-baked instruments to be called upon, so you're just writing the note, instrument and effect data with the .mod format.
-These .xm files contain instruments that are examples of what you will hear when your .mod file is played back with GBT Player.
+These .xm files just save you from having to do this every time you want to use the preview GBT instruments found in template.mod.

 ## Which template should I use?